-While as we have seen TXL has its own particular paradigm and way of doing things, there are many other tools and languages that are similar in various ways.
-ASF+SDF[4,7] is a very general toolset for implementing programming language manipulation tools of many kinds, including parsers, transformers, analyzers and so on.
+Many other tools and languages are similar to TXL in various ways.
+ASF+SDF [6,11] is a very general toolset for implementing programming language manipulation tools of many kinds, including parsers, transformers, analyzers and many other tools.
 While it is very different in its methods and implementation, using a GLR parsing algorithm, providing grammar-based modularity and so on, most tasks appropriate to TXL can be expressed in ASF+SDF.